You may have heard of gingivitis and periodontitis before, but do you know the differences between these two conditions that affect your teeth?

 Periodontitis (more commonly known as ‘gum disease’) is a type of infection that causes the gum to pull away, exposing teeth to germs and leaving them vulnerable.
 As plaque grows below the gum line, both gum tissue and bone can be destroyed, causing teeth to become loose.
 In fact, gum disease is the leading cause of tooth loss in adults.

-Though plaque is the primary cause of gum disease, there are other factors that can cause gum disease.
+Plaque is the primary cause of gum disease, but there are other factors that can cause gum disease.
 These include: